SnoopJesus420/auto-yara/README.md

 # auto-yara
-A PowerShell script to iterate through yara rules
+A PowerShell script to iterate through yara rules and spits out a CSV!